7 Natural Solutions to Relieve Swollen Gums

 - ½ cup warm water (100 ml)

-- Combine the apple cider vinegar and the warm water.
-Mix them well and rinse your mouth with the solution after brushing your teeth.
+- Rinse your mouth with the solution after brushing your teeth.

 - Use it twice a day every day.